miki-hermann/agu-lix/README.md

 To run  the commands *run-examples*  and *check-examples* you  need to have *perl* installed on your computer.

-## Form of the output

-The form of the output files follows some specific rules.

-Every identifier starting with a  character from the set {u,v,w,x,y,z}
-or  {U,V,W,X,Y,Z}  is a  variable.
-Defined  symbols start  with  "^".
-Counter variables start with "$".
-Rolling Variables terminate with "@" or have a counter suffix.

-Hence, if you see the rewrite rules

-       ^f0(0; y@) -> nil
-       ^f0($n0 + 1; y@) -> cons(y$n0, ^f0($n0; y@))

-then their semantics is:

-   - ^f0 is a defined symbol,
-   - $n0 is a counter variable,
-   - y@ is a rolling variable,
-   - y$n0 is the rolling variable y with index equal to the value of $n0,
-   - nil and cons are identifiers from the specification.

 ## Syntax of the specifications

 The syntax of input specifications is described by the following LL(1)